 - East Suffolk

-We support a population of just over 1.6 million people and employ nearly 4,000 staff.
-Our biggest bases are at Hellesdon Hospital, Norwich, Wedgewood House, Bury St Edmunds and Woodlands Unit in Ipswich but our staff are based in more than 50 locations.
+We support a population of just over 1.6 million people and employ more than 4,700 staff.
+Our biggest bases are at Hellesdon Hospital, Norwich, Wedgwood House, Bury St Edmunds and Woodlands Unit in Ipswich but our staff are based in more than 50 locations.
 This link directs you to more information on the services we provide.

 We believe in ‘working together for better mental health’.
 We’re working closely with health and care partners and voluntary sector organisations to transform mental health care to ensure the people of Norfolk and Suffolk get help and support in the right place for them, when they need it, to stay mentally and emotionally well.